 Thus, it was my way of honoring Brussels, my adoptive city.
 Continue reading “From Brussels with chocolate.
 Part I”

 When in chaos, create your Symmetry.
-My thoughts in Ludwigsburg exactly.
+My thoughts in the city of Ludwigsburg exactly, where I visited the castle and the fashion museum inside.
 Continue reading “stuttgART- Symmetry & Fashion”

 My though exactly while crossing the River Duoro on Dom Luis I bridge in Porto.